Cristian Guzmán: Texas Rangers

 On July 31, 2010, the Texas Rangers acquired Guzmán from the Nationals for two minor leaguers, Tanner Roark and Ryan Tatusko.
 Guzman played his first game as a Ranger on August 1 against the Angels in L.A. and went 0–3 with a walk.

 2011

 Although Guzmán received spring training invitations from two teams, he was forced to miss at least the first half of the season to deal with unspecified family issues.

 Cleveland Indians

 Guzmán signed a minor league contract with the Cleveland Indians on February 21, 2012.
 After suffering a strained hamstring during spring training, he was released by the Indians on March 28.

-He now resides in Washington Heights with his wife.